-Complaints that pertain to admissions, post-secondary enrollment, career development, student organizations and activities should be referred to the Director of Student Services and External Relations.
-The student should first consult with the person involved, and if a resolution is not satisfactory, he/she should put the concern in writing and deliver it to the student services secretary who will set up an appointment with the Director.
+Complaints that pertain to admissions, post-secondary enrollment, career development, student organizations and activities should be referred to the Dean, Enrollment Management.
+The student should first consult with the person involved, and if a resolution is not satisfactory, they should put the concern in writing and deliver it to the student services secretary who will set up an appointment with the Dean, Enrollment Management.
 The complaint will remain confidential and only be shared on a need-to-know basis.
 Any decisions made in response to a complaint will be final.